galathinius/tmps/lab1/README.md

 > Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.
 > [credits](https://refactoring.guru/design-patterns/prototype)

-**Implementation & Explanation & Results**
+**Implementation & Explanation & Results**<br/>
 The usage of all the patterns can be observed in the _index.ts_ file.
-There, on row 5, we visit an empty farm with no animals, and thats what we get in the console `Sorry, there are no animals yet`
+There, on row 5, we visit an empty farm with no animals, and thats what we get in the console<br/>
+`Sorry, there are no animals yet`

 In row 6 we call a function that populates the farm with a horse, with a hippogriff, and with something in-between.

-Then, when we visit again the farm in row 7, we can see some animals being described `There is: A horse, with horse legs, with a horse head`
+Then, when we visit again the farm in row 7, we can see some animals being described<br/>
+`There is: A horse, with horse legs, with a horse head`

 `There is: A horse, with horse legs, with eagle claws, with an eagle head, with eagle wings`

 `There is: A horse, with eagle claws`

-After that, in row 9, someone is called to take care of the animals, and there are 2 people
+After that, in row 9, someone is called to take care of the animals, and there are 2 people<br/>

 `Elleanor is taking care of: A horse, with horse legs, with a horse head`